Canatlán Municipality: History

-Location
+Geography

-Canatlán Township is located between latitude 24° 12'30" and 24° 50'30" north latitude and the meridian 105° 30'15" and 104° 26'45" west longitude, at an average altitude of 2,000 meters above mean the sea.
+Canatlán is located between latitude 24° 12'30" and 24° 50'30" north latitude and the meridian 105° 30'15" and 104° 26'45" west longitude, at an average altitude of 2,000 meters above mean the sea.
 Bordered on the north by the municipalities of Nuevo Ideal and Santiago Papasquiaro, on the south and southeast with the municipality of Durango, on the east by the municipalities of San Juan del Río, and Pánuco Comonfort Conet Coronado, west and southwest by the municipality of San Dimas.